-Cycling To And From School
+Cycling To and From School

-The Department of Motor Transport recommends that children under 9 years of age do not have the capabilities to ride safely in traffic and should avoid taking a bicycle/scooter on the road without direct supervision.
+Transport NSW recommends that children under 9 years of age do not have the capabilities to ride safely in traffic and should avoid taking a bicycle/scooter on the road without direct supervision.
 If your child does ride to school, please ensure he/she wears a helmet and fully understands road rules.
-During the school day bikes and scooters are parked in a designated area.
+During the school day, bikes and scooters are parked in a designated area.
+Parents are required to sign a form granting permission for their child to ride/walk to and from school.